Krishbelwal/HR-Analytics---Employee-Attrition-Dashboard/Readme.md

 # 📊 Key Insights & Business Recommendations

 ## 1. Age Group

 ### Insight
 The highest attrition was found in the 26–35 age group.
-Major factors indetifiedI salary, overtime, job satisfaction, and promotion were the main factors affecting attrition.
-This shows employees in this age group are more concerned about growth, salary, and work-life balance
+Major factors identified include salary, overtime, job satisfaction, and promotion.
+This shows employees in this age group are more concerned about growth, salary, and work-life balance.

 ### Recommendation
- improving these factors to increase employee retention.
+- Improve salary structure.
+- introduce promotion policies
+- provide clear growth opportunities

 ---

 ## 2. Gender
 ### Insight
-Attrition was slightly higher among male employees, especially in the 0–5 years experience group. major factors low salary, promotions, workload, and current role .
-This indicates that employees in the early stage of their careers are more concerned about salary,growth opportunities and worload issues.
+Attrition was slightly higher among male employees, especially in the 0–5 years experience group. major factors identified - low salary, promotions, workload, and current role.
+This indicates that employees in the early stage of their careers are more concerned about salary, growth opportunities and workload issues.

 ### Recommendation
 - Offer competitive salary packages for early-career employees
 - provide clear career growth opportunities.
 - Provide timely promotions
-- Improve work-life balance  ---
+- Improve work-life balance

 ---

 ## 3. Department
 ### Insight
-The **R&D department** showed the highest attrition, mostly due to salary concerns , and delayed promotions which is indicating that employee are leacing company of this dept due to salary and carrier growth conncerns.
+The **R&D department** showed the highest attrition, mostly due to salary concerns, and delayed promotions.
+This indicates that employees are leaving the company in this department due to salary and career growth concerns.

 ### Recommendation
 - Improve salary structure
-- intriduce promotion policies for this dept emp
+- introduce promotion policies for this department Employees

 ---

 ## 4. Job Role

 ### Insight
-Higher attrition was observed among **Lab Technicians** and **Sales Executives**, particularly in the **0–5 years experience group**. main Key factors included job satisfaction , salary,  promotion issues and current role. which indicates that this job role emp in this role are leaving com due to the dissatisfaction , compension issues and carrier growth opportunity,
+Higher attrition was observed among **Lab Technicians** and **Sales Executives**, particularly in the **0–5 years experience group**. major  factors indentified - job Satisfaction, salary,  promotion issues and current role.
+This indicates that this job role Employees in this role are leaving company due to dissatisfaction, compensation issues and career growth opportunities.

 ### Recommendation
-- Conduct regular feedback sessions to understand employee concerns to improve job satisfaction.
+- Conduct regular feedback sessions to understand employee concerns and improve job satisfaction.
 - Provide better compensation
 - Improve career progression opportunities specially  0-5 years employees in the company.